Using Calendar Badges and Ticket Labels to Highlight Key Messages

 TickX provides you with the flexibility to add labels at various touch-points through the customer journey.
 This helps to encourage sales, call out key dates and give the customer additional information.

-You can add labels both at the calendar and (for timed entry experiences) at the ticket selection stage.
+You can add badges both at the calendar and (for timed entry experiences) at the ticket selection stage.

 This means you can provide some additional context throughout the booking journey, with this flexible, and on-brand feature.